 The institutional structure of IAASARS is based on well-defined roles and responsibilities ensuring organizational effectiveness and efficiency.
 The Director of IAASARS serves as the head of the Institute.
 He coordinates and oversees all the activities fulfilling the mission, strategic goals and commitments to the State and the scientific community.
+The Deputy

-The Deputy Director is proposed by the Scientific Council (SC) and approved by the Board of Directors.
+Director is proposed by the Scientific Council (SC) and approved by the Board of Directors.
 He replaces the Director when not present at the Institute.
 The IAASARS secretariat is the contact point with internal (NOA's) and external institutions as well as with other bodies.
 An important component of IAASARS is the SC, which plays an auxiliary role concerning the scientific policy of the Institute.
-The SC, currently consisting of Drs G. Balasis (president), K. Tziotziou (vice-president), O. Sykioti, E. Saridakis, and I. Georgantopoulos, serves as an advisory entity for decision-making and planning, having also the role of monitoring the overall progress toward achieving the Institute's vision and strategic goals.
+As of November 2024, the SC, consisting of Drs K. Tziotziou (president), O. Sykioti (vice-president), G. Balasis, E. Saridakis, and P. Boumis (members), serves as an advisory entity for decision-making and planning, having also the role of monitoring the overall progress toward achieving the Institute's vision and strategic goals.
 The members of the SC are elected by the researchers of the Institute every two years and consist of five (5) researchers of A' and B' Grade.
 The Chair is designated by the SC.
 The SC, in collaboration with the Director, addresses the present needs and defines the Institute's priorities from a short- and long-term perspective.
 The SC has regular meetings with the Director in order to fulfill its mission, while the SC Chair communicates the minutes of the meetings to the Institute.
 In order to ensure full transparency, awareness and communication of decision rationale at the Institute's level, regular plenary meetings are organized where all the members of IAASARS have the opportunity to be informed directly from the higher-level governance units as well as to express their opinion, concerns and potential solutions aiming at improving the overall performance of the Institute.

-The names/photos of the IAASARS permanent staff are presented here below:
+The names/photos of the IAASARS permanent staff (including emeritus and adjunct researchers) are presented here below: